DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSortable/1 Configuration/onDragStart.md

 ---
 ---
 ##### shortDescription
-A function that is called when drag gesture is initialized.
+A function that is called when a drag gesture is initialized.

 ##### param(e): Object
 Information about the event that caused the function's execution.